NETWAYS/foreman-training/usermanagement/01_ldap.md

 ****

 * Configure the LDAP authentication including group synchronisation
-* Add a administrative group to grant the administrative accounts from the LDAP privileges
+* Add an administrative group to grant the administrative accounts from the LDAP privileges
 * Optional: Add a photo to the administrator account via ldapmodify

 #### Expected result: